 Though I’ve written about the growing tendency of people to parse the ethical implications of everything they do and buy (see “Ethical Everything” in TrendsWatch2015) I hadn’t stepped back to consider the relative value of what I give to good causes versus all my other spending.
 Even supposing I virtuously decide to tithe, what is the impact of each dollar going to charity compared to the other nine I spend on myself?
 For example, what’s the impact of my donation to Environmental Defense Fund, compared to that of the money I spend on food, clothing, and transportation?
 All of those systems have a profound environmental impact.

 Which brings me to today’s musing on the news.
 Last week the Ford Foundation announced it was committing $1 billion to investments that not only “earn attractive financial returns but concrete social returns as well.”
 Ford and a growing number of other foundations are beginning to realize that every dollar they invest creates the world they live in, and adjust their strategies accordingly.
+Skip over related stories to continue reading article

 The traditional financial model for charitable foundations is to manage their investments for maximum financial return, and then measure the good they do through the spending the legally mandated minimum 5% spending rate on their endowment.
 By adopting impact investing, foundations treat every dollar they manage as a lever to create change.
 An investment that offers great financial returns may produce results that are “anathema to the values of the foundation itself.”
 An alternate investment might offer modest financial returns, but create impact that advances the foundation’s mission.
 Foundations began divesting themselves of actively offensive investments (such as tobacco) some time ago.
 Through impact investing they actively seek companies that do good for people and the environment, AND offer a financial return.
 And, as several speakers at SxSW emphasized, investing in positive impact doesn’t have to mean sacrificing financial profits.